iron-fish/website/blog/2022-12-22-Year-in-Review.md

 title: Iron Fish 2022 Year in Review
 description: A short recap of some of the major events from 2022.
 image: /img/blog/year-in-review22/YearinReview22.png
-tags: [ironfish, phase2, testnet, community, marketing]
+tags: [ironfish, phase2, testnet, community, phase3]
 ---

 Iron Fish sends its best wishes for 2023 to the Iron Fish community!
 We are humbled by your support and grateful to have you with us.